Ken-B/RoR_julia_eg/README.md

 There are a few basic views:
 * `index` lists the results so far and links to `new`.
 This is the root.
 * `new` handles the user input form that will point to `calc`
-* `calc` uses a javascript to poll through the `status` controller method whether the calculation is finished and then links to `show`
+* `calc` starts the calculation in Julia and uses a javascript to poll through the `status` controller method whether it is finished and then links to `show`
 * `show` just shows the result and links back to index

 Then there is the route file (`config/routes.rb`), which I don't fully understand but somehow got it to work.